Chapter 1:

 A soft squeak snapped me out of my thoughts.
 I blinked, looking down at my feet where the noise came from.

 A tiny kaiju - and I mean tiny, it wasn't even the size of my head - stared up at me with unfocused eyes pointing in different directions.
-Its rock-like body swayed slightly as it kept its gaze fixed on my melon bread.
+His rocky body swayed slightly as he kept his gaze fixed on my melon bread.

 "No," I said flatly, turning away from it.